siinghd/player-custom-seekbar/backend/README.md

     ```
 ## Usage

-Start the system using the command:
+Start the server using the command:

 ```
 bun run out/app.js